 What Are Minor b6 Chords?

-A minor flat sixth chord (mb6) is built with four notes, root (1), minor third (b3), perfect fifth (5) and flatted sixth (b6).
+A minor flat sixth chord (mb6) is built with four notes, root (1), minor third (b3), perfect fifth (5) and minor sixth (b6).
 This is a minor triad with a b6 (a minor 6 interval from the root).
 Minor b6 chords are rarely identified as such, they are not common chords.
-Almost every time, mb6 chords have enharmonic equivalents that make more sense in the harmony.
+Almost every time, they have enharmonic equivalents that make more sense in the harmony.
 For example, Fmaj7/A (most often found in real books and fake books) could be seen as an inversion of Amb6 (check out the diagrams below).

 6th Chords Comparison

 Here is a quick comparison between sixth chords.

 |minor 6 Chords||1||b3||5||6|